Saints and Lions match up with both in unfamiliar territory - WHIZ News

 The matchup of teams with 1-2 records on Sunday at Ford Field may prove to be pivotal.

-With star receiver Michael Thomas likely returning from injury to join running back Alvin Kamara, who is on a scoring tear, a win would help the Saints stay within at least a game of NFC South-leading Tampa Bay.
+With running back Alvin Kamara on a scoring tear, a win would help the Saints stay within at least a game of NFC South-leading Tampa Bay.

 “I don’t think there’s a sense of panic or anything like that or doubt, but we also understand this puts us almost a quarter of the way through the season,” New Orleans safety Malcolm Jenkins said.
 “You can’t afford to drop ones, especially ones that you feel like you’re supposed to win.”